FRTYZ/Active-passive-project-with-JQUERY-Ajax---PHP-MYSQL--with-PDO-/README.md

                         <th>Active</th>
                     </thead>
                     <?php
-                    include('fonk.php'); // We include our database on our pages
+                    include('fonc.php'); // We include our database on our pages
                     $query = $connect->prepare("Select * from products"); // We write our query to sort our data by id
                     $query->execute(); // We start the query